sunaina88/billboard-hot-100/README.md

 - Scrapes Billboard Hot 100 using BeautifulSoup
 - Authenticates securely using Spotify OAuth 2.0
 - Searches Spotify for matching songs by name and year
-- Creates a private playlist in your Spotify account
+- Creates a public playlist in your Spotify account

 ---